Anzob Pass

-How to Survive and Journey through the Dangerous Anzob Pass in Tajikistan
+How to Survive and Drive through the Dangerous Anzob Pass in Tajikistan

-Anzob Pass is a high mountain pass at an elevation of 3.372m (11,062ft) above the sea level, located in the Sughd Region of Tajikistan.
+Anzob Pass is a high mountain pass at an elevation of 3.372m (11,062ft) above sea level, located in the Sughd Region of Tajikistan.
+Due its dangerousness, the pass was bypassed by one of the most dangerous tunnels in the world.
+It’s a dark, dangerous place, with hardly any lights inside and it’s suffocating as there’s no ventilation except for one fan.

 How long is Anzob Pass?

 The road to the summit is totally unpaved.
 It’s called РБ01 (the old M34 highway).
-The pass is 61.7km (38.3 miles) long running from Takfon to Kalon.
+The pass is 61.7km (38.3 miles) long, running from Takfon to Kalon.
 There’s a weather observation station located at the pass top.
-On a clear day, the summit has stupendous views of the Zarafshan mountain range.
+On a clear day, the summit offers stupendous views of the Zarafshan mountain range.

 Is Anzob Pass dangerous?

-Located to the northwest of Tajikistan's capital Dushanbe, the road has a series of narrow zigzags, with some impressive drops to the valley below.
+The road has a series of narrow zigzags, with some impressive drops to the valley below.
 You'll feel like leaning into the car and away from the edge, even with the safe experienced hands of your Pamiri driver behind the wheel.
-It’s narrow, muddy and without a safety rail.
+It’s narrow, muddy, and without a safety rail.
 It is one of the most treacherous mountain passes of Central Asia.
 On October 23, 1997, an avalanche killed 46 people, burying 15 trucks and cars.
 The avalanche was so large that it took two weeks for the would-be rescuers to reach the victims.

 Is Anzob Pass heavily used?

-On 2006, the pass was bypassed by a 5 kilometres (3.1 mi) tunnel below the summit called Anzob Tunnel, or "The Tunnel of Death", part of the M34 road, a major highway of Tajikistan, running from Dushanbe, the capital of the country, and Khujand, the country's second largest city.
-It's said to be the most dangerous tunnel in the world.
-It’s a dark, dangerous place, with hardly any lights inside and it’s suffocating as there’s no ventilation bar one fan.
+In 2006, the pass was bypassed by a 5 kilometers (3.1 mi) tunnel below the summit called Anzob Tunnel, or "The Tunnel of Death", part of the M34 road, a major highway of Tajikistan, running from Dushanbe, the capital of the country, to Khujand, the country's second-largest city.

 Is Anzob Pass open?